cooperhammond/irs/README.md

 When I made this program I was pretty much broke and my music addiction wasn't really helping that problem.
 So, I did the obvious thing: make an uber-complicated program to ~~steal~~ download music for me!
 As for the name, its acronym spells IRS, which I found amusing, seeing as the IRS ~~takes~~ steals money while my program ~~gives~~ reimburses you with music.

-The design/style inspiration of pretty much everything goes to [k4m4](https://github.com/k4m4).
+The design/style inspiration of the CLI goes to [k4m4](https://github.com/k4m4).

 ## Wishlist